Fiji–United States relations

-Fiji–United States relations are the bilateral relations between the Fiji and the United States.
-The relationship has improved significantly since Fiji's elections in September 2014, which restored a democratically elected government to Fiji for the first time since 2006.
+The bilateral relations between the Fiji and the United States have improved significantly since Fiji's elections in September 2014, which restored a democratically elected government to Fiji for the first time since 2006.
 The United States had opposed Fiji's unelected government, which came to power through a military coup in December 2006.

 History

 Before the 2006 coup

-In response to attacks by locals on American merchants operating in Fiji, the U.S. Navy launched the First and Second Fiji Expeditions.
-These punitive expeditions were carried out in 1855 and 1859 respectively.
+In response to attacks by locals on American merchants operating in Fiji, the U.S. Navy launched punitive expeditions in 1855 and 1858.

 Prior to Fiji becoming a British colony in 1874, the United States had maintained a consular presence there.
 The US recognized Fiji's independence in October 1970.
 Formal diplomatic relations, and the American Embassy at Suva, were established in 1971.
 Robert Woltz Skiff was Chargé d’Affaires ad interim in Fiji beginning November 1, 1971, when the Embassy was established.

 On 2 March 2005, Prime Minister Laisenia Qarase strongly reacted to a U.S. State Department report criticizing Fiji for practicing racial discrimination, and for the racial divide between Fiji's two main political parties, the SDL (mostly indigenous Fijian) and the Fiji Labour Party (mostly Indo-Fijian).
 "Fiji can make a similar report on the US on all those issues.
 Our report would be far worse than the US State Department's report on Fiji," he said.
 He went on to rebuke the United States for interfering in Fiji's domestic affairs.

 In an interview with the Fiji Times on 29 May 2005, America's outgoing Ambassador David Lyons renewed his country's criticism of Fijian policies by criticizing the Qarase government's proposed Reconciliation and Unity Commission.
 Lyons expressed concern that its provisions for amnesty for persons convicted of involvement in the coup d'etat that overthrew the elected government in 2000 would encourage further coups in the future.
 "If a democratic society doesn't make it clear that the violent over-throw of its elected leaders is a crime against that society, I have to think that it is inviting future upheaval," he said.
 He also condemned statements of public figures predicting coups if they, their party, or their race is not successful in the next parliamentary election, saying that such threats were "absolutely despicable in a free, democratic society" and constituted "the worst form of scaremongering."